xnorkl/log4shelper/README.md

 ### Example

-Spin up a test target
+Spin up a test target.
+In this example I use a vulnerable docker image provided by [@breadchris](https://github.com/breadchris)
 ![Imgur](https://i.imgur.com/Syt6SvE.png)

 Spin up or use an attacker owned host.